Article

 Try It

 Integrate the QueryPanel SDK with your backend and point it at a read-only replica.
-Import a semantic model (or we'll help you create one).
-Run your top 20 "executive questions" end-to-end.
+Import a semantic model (or start with gold SQL, glossary, and annotations in QueryPanel admin).
+Run your top 20 customer or executive questions end-to-end.

 Judge it on outcomes, not vibes.